Are F1 Cars Manual? The Complete Guide to Formula 1 Transmission Systems

 The ban on fully automatic transmission systems in Formula 1, combined with the sport's relentless pursuit of speed and efficiency, has led to the development of semi-automatic gearbox technology.

-Manual transmissions, whilst offering direct driver control, simply cannot match the precision and speed required for modern F1 racing.
+Manual transmissions, while offering direct driver control, simply cannot match the precision and speed required for modern F1 racing.

-Traditional manual gearboxes require drivers to use a clutch pedal and gear lever to shift gears manually.
-This process takes valuable time and requires the driver to remove one hand from the steering wheel.
+Traditional manual gearboxes require drivers to use a clutch pedal and gear lever to shift gears.
+This takes valuable time and requires the driver to remove one hand from the steering wheel.

 Performance Limitations of Manual Systems